kjhealy/drat/index.md

 - `gssr`.
 [Provides data files from the General Social Survey](https://kjhealy.github.io/gssr/).
 - `nycdogs`.
 [Datasets on dog licenses, bites, and locations in New York City](https://kjhealy.github.io/nycdogs/).

-These are all data packages, which makes them unsuitable for hosting CRAN.
+These are all data packages, which is what makes them unsuitable for hosting CRAN.
 The benefit of a `drat` archive like this is that you can install and upgrade non-CRAN packages directly from R using the standard `install.packages()` and `update.packages()` functions.
-E.g.,
+What you need to do is, install `drat` and then use it to make R aware of this repository.
+Like so:

 ```{r}
 if (!require("drat")) {